langleythomas/Software-Development-Notes/notes/Upskilling-Notes.md

   [O'Reilly: Practical Process Automation][oreilly-practical-process-automation]

 -
-  [O'Reilly: Practical Process Automation][oreilly-practical-process-automation]
+  [O'Reilly: Practical Process Automation][oreilly-practical-process-automation] -->

 ### 1.6.4.
 Part III: Get Going

--
-  [O'Reilly: Practical Process Automation][oreilly-practical-process-automation]

--
-  [O'Reilly: Practical Process Automation][oreilly-practical-process-automation]

--
+- This last part of the book will focus your attention on introducing process automation successfully in your company.
   [O'Reilly: Practical Process Automation][oreilly-practical-process-automation]

 #### 1.6.4.1.
 The Journey to Introduce Process Automation